apache/bigtop/bigtop-packages/src/charm/zookeeper/layer-zookeeper/README.md

     juju config zookeeper network_interface=eth0
     juju config zookeeper network_interface=10.0.2.0/24

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju set-config zookeeper network_interface=eth0`.

 Each zookeeper unit in the cluster will lookup the IP address of that network interface, or find the first network interface with an IP address in the specified subnet, and bind Zookeeper to that address.